Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 Many freelancers find that managing digital product creation alongside client work requires excellent productivity systems—our article The Ultimate Freelance Productivity Guide: Work Smarter, Earn More offers strategies to balance both effectively.

-Real-world example: Freelance copywriter Alex Cattoni launched ‘Copy Posse Launch Files’ as a $27 e-book.
-Later, she developed the ‘Copy Posse Academy’ course at $997, which gained significant traction in the industry.
+Real-world example: Freelance copywriter Alex Cattoni started by learning how to create an ebook and launched ‘Copy Posse Launch Files’ as a $27 product.
+Later, she discovered how to create an online course and developed the ‘Copy Posse Academy’ at $997, which gained significant traction in the industry.

 1. Outlining and Organization

-Start with a detailed outline that maps the reader’s journey:
+Start with a detailed outline that maps the reader’s journey and organizes the content of your ebook into a logical, progressive structure:

 - Begin with their current pain points